Home » Blog » Asia » Philippines » Ultimate Travel Guide to Banaue & Batad Rice Terraces: Stay, Eat, See

 Mayoyao rice terraces are the least visited terraces in the area due to their remote location.

-It's also another 2.5 to 3 hours ride on a narrow dirt road in one of the Jeepneys.
+It's also another 2.5 to 3-hour ride on a narrow dirt road in one of the Jeepneys.

 Batad Rice Terraces